Raghuram Bhat: After the Semifinal

 Karnataka lost the final to Delhi despite scoring 705 in the first innings.
 The next Ranji season proved to be fruitful for Bhat as helped Karnataka win the Ranji trophy for the 3rd time, beating Bombay on first innings lead.
 He took 4 wickets in the final and capped off a wonderful Ranji trophy campaign.

-He played the Irani Trophy that year and picked up 7 wickets in the game.
-His performances in the season bought him into national limelight and he was selected for the upcoming series against Pakistan.
+He played in the Irani Trophy that year and picked up 7 wickets in the game.
+His performances in the season bought him into the national limelight and he was selected for the upcoming series against Pakistan.

 International career

 Raghuram Bhat played his first test against Pakistan at Vidarbha Cricket Association Ground, Nagpur.
 His first test wicket was Javed Miandad.
 He later picked up Mudassar Nazar's wicket as well.
 India drew the game and the series was shared between the 2 arch rivals.

 Raghuram Bhat's next test was against the West Indies at the Green Park Stadium in Kanpur.
 Bhat picked up the wickets of Clive Lloyd and Gus Logie.
 India lost the test by an innings and 83 runs.
 This test also marked the end of Bhat's international career as he was dropped from the Indian team.